This toolkit provides guidance for all businesses regarding their duties under the Waste Electrical and Electronic Equipment (WEEE) Regulations.

 Reduce waste by choosing durable items, or products which can be repaired or upgraded.
 Investigate leasing arrangements or other business models where the supplier retains ownership of the equipment.

-When buying electrical and electronic equipment, note the identity of the supplier and their Producer Compliance Scheme (PCS) number
+When buying electrical and electronic equipment, note the identity of the supplier and their Producer Registration Number, issued by their Producer Compliance Scheme (PCS).

 Suppliers are responsible for financing the recycling of the equipment when it becomes waste; if you do not know who the supplier is, these costs could fall to your business.